Kappa Kappa Kappa, Inc. is a 501(c)3 Indiana service sorority founded in 1901 to raise funds for charity, culture and education.

 Established in 1903, the Valparaiso Iota Chapter is one of 144 Active chapters statewide and currently consists of 100 members.
 We hold three local fundraisers; Girls Night Out, Nut Sale and Taste of Valparaiso, to fund community grants and scholarships.
 Members also volunteer time with community outreach ranging from preschool vision screening to creating art for the community.

-Information presented here represents the most recent calendar year, unless otherwise noted.
+Information presented here represents the 2016-17 calendar year, unless otherwise noted.

 Day of Caring